onehashai/onehash-connect/api_docs/deploying-bots.md

    bot](/api/outgoing-webhooks) and you've
    correctly configured the URL for your Botserver.

-1. Your Botserver needs to be accessible from your Zulip server over HTTP(S).
+1. Your Botserver needs to be accessible from your Connect server over HTTP(S).
 Make sure any firewall allows the connection.
-We recommend using [zulip-run-bot](running-bots) instead for development/testing on a laptop or other non-server system.
+We recommend using [connect-run-bot](running-bots) instead for development/testing on a laptop or other non-server system.

-    If your Zulip server is self-hosted, you can test by running `curl http://zulipbotserver.example.com:5002` from your Zulip server;
+    If your Connect server is self-hosted, you can test by running `curl http://zulipbotserver.example.com:5002` from your Connect server;
     the output should be:

     ```